silbersteine/Zapier-Make_Workflows/blueprints/Jira/Upload-File-From-New-Issue/README.md

 ### Blueprint Destination for Download/Use
+er

-To implement this workflow, download the JSON file and import it into your Zapier account: [Download template.json](template.json)
+To implement this workflow, download the JSON template file and import it into your Zapier account: [Download template.json](template.json)
+For guidance on how to import a Zap in Zapier read here: [Import and export Zaps in your Team or Enterprise account](https://help.zapier.com/hc/en-us/articles/8496308481933-Import-and-export-Zaps-in-your-Team-or-Enterprise-account).